 Mary Ruth “Maisie” Kinder was born and raised in Pennsylvania; as a youngster she had the opportunity to go to London to live with her aunt.
 There she began acting, singing, and dancing.
 After working as an understudy, she was selected for roles in several plays and musicals including an early London production of Peter Pan.

 In 1909 she abruptly left the stage and married Henry Jacob DeLaval Astley, who owned the Chequers Court estate in Buckinghamshire, near London.
 In 1912, Astley lost his life in a crash piloting his airplane over Ireland.
 Two years later, the widowed Mary Ruth Astley married a captain of the Royal Horse guards named Shirley Douglas Falcke, and traveled to Reno to divorce him in 1921.
 Here she met Vinton A. Muller, who had just moved to Reno after completing his surgical training.
-They married in 1922.
+They married in 1922 and construction of their home at 725 California Avenue began in 1924.

 The couple became very active in Reno society and had live-in servants.
 Vinton Muller was born in Nevada City, California, where his father was also a surgeon.
 He then attended the University of California at Berkeley and the UC Medical School in San Francisco, where he also served his surgical residency.
 Muller went on to practice in Reno for more than 40 years.
 He was a founder of the Reno Surgical Society and served as the chief medical advisor to the Nevada Industrial Commission during the eight years during which the Hoover Dam was constructed.
 He served as president and secretary of the Washoe County Medical Society and president of the Nevada Medical Association, and established the first blood bank in Washoe County.